-- Process your request for news items about our company and, if you agree, to email you about other services we think may be of interest to you
+- Process your request for news items about our company or the Group and, if you agree, to email you about other services we think may be of interest to you;

-- If you make an employment enquiry we will pass your details to other relevant companies within the Huntsworth Group
+- If you make an employment enquiry we will pass your details to other relevant companies within the Huntsworth Group;

-- If you make an enquiry about our services, we will pass your details to the relevant other companies within the Huntsworth Group to ensure that your enquiry is adequately dealt with
+- If you make an enquiry about our services, we will pass your details to the relevant company within the Huntsworth Group to ensure that your enquiry is adequately dealt with;

-- Process your personal data for research purposes as outlined in the consent process through which you supplied this to us
+- Process your personal data for research purposes as outlined in the consent process through which you supplied this to us;

-- Email you about similar goods and services to those you’ve purchased from us which you may be interested in
+- Email you about similar goods and services to those you’ve purchased from us which you may be interested in;

 - Enter and perform a contract with you or to perform any steps you require from us before entering into the contract.
-If you do not provide information required by us to enter into a contract with you, we will not be able to enter into that agreement with you or provide you with the services you require
+If you do not provide information required by us to enter into a contract with you, we will not be able to enter into that agreement with you or provide you with the services you require.

 We will rely on one of the following legal grounds (as appropriate) to process your personal data:

-- To enter and perform a contract with you or to perform any steps you require from us before entering into a contract
+- To enter and perform a contract with you or to perform any steps you require from us before entering into a contract;

-- To pursue our legitimate business interests in providing and marketing our products and services
+- To pursue our legitimate business interests in providing and marketing our products and services;

-- Your specific consent to us using your information, which you can withdraw at any time
+- Your specific consent to us using your information, which you can withdraw at any time;

-- To comply with our legal obligations and establish, exercise or defend our legal rights
+- To comply with our legal obligations and establish, exercise or defend our legal rights;

-- Those other purposes that you have agreed with us
+- Those other purposes that you have agreed with us.

-Who do we share your information with?
+6. Who do we share your data with?

 We share information with the following third parties:

-- Persons connected with any sale, merger, acquisition, disposal, reorganisation or similar change of our business (or of the business of any company in the Huntsworth Group, including any potential or actual purchaser of that business and that purchaser’s advisors)
+- Persons connected with any sale, merger, acquisition, disposal, reorganization or similar change of our business (or of the business of any company in the Huntsworth Group, including any potential or actual purchaser of that business and that purchaser’s advisors);

 - Local and foreign regulators, governments, law enforcement authorities, advisors, courts, tribunals and arbitrators

-- Other third parties, with your consent
+- Other third parties, with your consent.

 If we do transfer your information from the EEA to a jurisdiction outside the EEA, we will take appropriate steps to protect that information, which includes the following: (i) Entering into an agreement with the third party which includes clauses that the EU Commission has determined offer adequate protection for your information, a template copy of which is available at: https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en; or (ii) Otherwise ensuring that information would only be transferred to third parties in jurisdictions that the EU Commission has determined offers adequate protection for your personal information.

-You have rights under data protection law in relation to our use of your personal data, which include the following:
+You have legal rights under data protection law in relation to our use of your personal data, which include the following:

 - Request access to your information by submitting a request to email@example.com;

-- Update or amend your information if it is inaccurate or incomplete
+- Update or amend your information if it is inaccurate or incomplete;

-- Object to certain uses of your personal data, including direct marketing and processing based on legitimate interests and processing for purposes of scientific or historical research and statistics on grounds relating to your particular situation
+- Object to certain uses of your personal data, including direct marketing and processing based on legitimate interests and processing for purposes of scientific or historical research and statistics on grounds relating to your particular situation;

-- Request the deletion of your information, or restrict its use, in certain circumstances (for example, subject to lawful exceptions applying, you can request that we erase your information where the information is no longer necessary for the purpose for which it was collected)
+- Request the deletion of your information, or restrict its use, in certain circumstances (for example, subject to lawful exceptions applying, you can request that we erase your information where the information is no longer necessary for the purpose for which it was collected);

-- To withdraw any consents you have provided in respect of our use of your information
+- To withdraw any consents you have provided in respect of our use of your information;

-- To request a copy of the information you have provided to us, to use for your own purposes (often called your right to data portability)
+- To request a copy of the information you have provided to us, to use for your own purposes (often called your right to data portability);

 - To lodge a complaint with the relevant data protection supervisory authority in your jurisdiction.